ansolvera/alexsanchez.design/content/blog/switch.md

 I wanted a solution that would allow me to easily work with Markdown files and one that had a fairly simple template language.

-(I usually write my blog posts in Markdown, anyway, so an ideal SSG would let me simply upload my .md files and then rebuild as necessary.)

-This narrowed things down to [Jekyll](https://jekyllrb.com) and Hugo.
+This narrowed it down to [Jekyll](https://jekyllrb.com) and Hugo.

-Ultimately, I went with the latter because I was able to find more up-to-date learning resources online.
+And ultimately, I went with the latter because I was able to find more up-to-date learning resources online.
 (There are a lot of helpful guides for Jekyll, too, but unfortunately most of them are several years old.)

 ## Making the Switch